 The National 12th Five-Year Plan has given support to Hong Kong's position as an international financial, trade and shipping centre, and support for Hong Kong's development as an international asset management centre and an offshore Renminbi (RMB) business centre, increasing her impact on a global scale.
 To capitalize on the fast-growing opportunities of the Mainland and sustain Hong Kong's position and longer term development, a steady and adequate supply of quality office space is pivotal.

-In the 2011-12 Policy Address, the Chief Executive announced the adoption of a visionary, coordinated and integrated approach to expedite the transformation of Kowloon East into an attractive, alternative Central Business District to support Hong Kong’s economic development.
+In the 2011-12 Policy Address, the Chief Executive announced the adoption of a visionary, coordinated and integrated approach to expedite the transformation of Kowloon East into an attractive, alternative CBD to support Hong Kong’s economic development.
 This initiative was reiterated in the 2013 and 2014 Policy Addresses.
 Specifically, this involves land use review, urban design, improved connectivity and the associated infrastructure.

-Since 2001, all industrial land in Kwun Tong and Kowloon Bay was rezoned to "Business" use which would allow industrial premises converted to office use and industrial buildings redeveloped for office and commercial uses.
-In April 2010, we have introduced measures to revitalize industrial buildings in Hong Kong.
-By end May 2012, 48 applications have been approved for wholesale conversion or redevelopment and 23 of them are in Kwun Tong and Kowloon Bay.
+All industrial land in Kwun Tong and Kowloon Bay was rezoned to "Business" use in 2001, which would allow conversion of industrial premises to office use and redevelopment of industrial buildings for office and commercial uses.
+In April 2010, the Government introduced measures to revitalize industrial buildings in Hong Kong.
+By end June 2014, 88 applications have been approved for wholesale conversion or redevelopment and 35 of them are in Kwun Tong and Kowloon Bay.
 These industrial buildings will be redeveloped or converted into offices, shops and services, and hotels.

-About 1.06 million m2 of office space has been planned for within the 320 hectare Kai Tak Development (KTD).
-We are building a Kai Tak Government Office and are planning to relocate other government office buildings to Kai Tak.
-With another 0.8 million m2 of retail and hotel accommodation planned, some 33,200 public and private housing units, an international cruise terminal, sports and tourism facilities, KTD will inject development density and diversity into the area.
+About 1.70 million m2 of commercial/office space has been planned for within the 320 hectare Kai Tak Development (KTD).
+We are building a Kai Tak Government Office and are planning to relocate other government offices to Kai Tak.
+With some 41,000 public and private housing units, an international cruise terminal, sports and tourism facilities, KTD will inject new developments, vibrancy and diversity into the area.
 Together with 168 hectares in Kwun Tong and Kowloon Bay Business Areas, KE has great potential to evolve into a vibrant premier business district in Hong Kong.